Every career event has a structure.

 I spent 15 years inside the rooms where these decisions are made, at UBS, at Credit Suisse, through the merger.
 I know how organisations move on people.
 This is what I bring to the other side of that table.

-Senior professionals come to me at three distinct moments: when a promotion is stalling or approaching, when a restructuring is underway, or when a new role isn't landing the way it should.
+Senior professionals come to me at distinct moments: when a restructuring is underway or redundancy has been announced, they are planning to resign, or when a new role isn't landing the way it should.
 Each has its own stages, its own decision points, and its own cost if handled badly.

 Who is this for?